RoboticArts/roboticarts_voice_control/README.md

 # roboticarts_voice_control

+**Autor**: Robert Vasquez Zavaleta

+*Robotic Arts, All Rights Reserved 2017-2019*

+Software License Agreement (BSD License)

-Package to teleop robots using voice recognition in ROS
+**Description**: Package to teleop robots using voice recognition in ROS.
 Tested on Kinetic

+**Disclaimer**: This package uses the Google and Sphinix speech recognition engine, so the quality of the recognition will depend on its current development.

 ## 1. Requisites